I don’t ski.

 The next morning I finally got to check out the Pilates studio.
 Instructor Elizabeth Sullivan met me bright and early for a private introduction to the Reformer.
 Even though I’m a mat Pilates enthusiast, I’d never had a chance to try the Pilates Reformer.
 Elizabeth totally inspired me: First of all, she is a contagiously enthusiastic and knowledgeable ambassador for Pilates and other forms of dance related exercise, and second, she is exactly my age!
 I returned home with renewed enthusiasm for exercise and a few new fitness goals.

 Boo!
 Time to Go “Down the Mountain”

 The backside of the same storm that had dumped ten or so inches of snow on our way “up the mountain,” decided it was a good time to strike again on our way “down the mountain.”
 I imagine Andy and I weren’t the first visitors here who wished we’d get snowed in and have to stay another day.
 Alas, no such luck.
-Here, this snowstorm that would have shut down South Carolina for days, was considered barely a blip on the radar screen.
+Here, this snowstorm that would have shut down South Carolina for days, was considered a mere blip on the radar screen.

 We couldn’t have felt safer than we did with Colorado Mountain Express, the shuttle service that makes a business out of this whole up and down the mountain business.
 As we rode along past Vail, I admit as I watched skiers in the distance gently sway back and forth down the slopes, I felt a bit of longing; indeed skiing looked very appealing from here.
 Perhaps next time I should consider a lesson?
 But truthfully, as long as there’s The Westin at Beavercreek, I probably won’t.